 Choir members enhance our worship with wonderful music which glorifies our God and leads the congregation in celebration of who our God is and what He has done for us in our lives.
 In addition, it is a great time to have fellowship with other members of the congregation in worship as well as at practices.
 Please email Christine Kirchenberg the Board of Worship Chair for more information.

 The Handbell Choir is an ensemble which practices and performs together to create joyful music to enhance worship at St. John’s.
 Members learn and practice a variety of techniques for playing the handbells and also learn about basic music concepts such as volume, rhythm, and tone.
 Please email Christine Kirchenberg the Board of Worship Chair for more information.

 Nursery help takes care of children during the worship service to help parents out.
 Please email Dalyne Shinneman the Board of Parish Education and Family Life Chair for more information.

 Assist at seasonal events

 There are many opportunities to serve at seasonal events here at St. John’s.
 Look for information in the narthex and listen for events to be announced at the end of the service for ways you can serve.
-The two biggest events of the year are our annual Christmas Concert the second Sunday of December and our week of Vacation Bible School in the summer.
+Information is also posted in our Church Newsletter, the Mission.